Minnesota West Community and Technical College

 Minnesota West believes that student clubs/organizations are an integral part of the total education program.
 A group is recognized as a club/organization if its composition and activities are such that the college deems itself responsible for the actions of the group.
 Students have the opportunity to serve on college committees that involve or affect student interests to assure that students participate in decisions made at the campus or college level.

 Minnesota West is also a member of the Minnesota College Athletic Conference and the National Junior College Athletic Assocaiton.
 Women's intercollegiate sports include: Volleyball, Basketball and Softball.
 Men's intercollegiate sports include: Football, Basketball, Wrestling and Baseball.
+New for the fall 2016 will be club soccer!

 - Career Services